-The challenge was to explore if there is a way to streamline a design process that would increase the efficiency of the R&D process and take it beyond the clay modelling methods commonly used to design trucks and parts.
+The challenge was to explore if there is a way to streamline a design process that would increase the efficiency of the R&D process and take it beyond the clay modeling methods commonly used to design trucks and parts.

 The solution, derived from envisioning, was to create a virtual truck model using holographic technology.
-By using an industrial workflow, PACCAR was able to view and modify a full scale truck body design in the Microsoft HoloLens
+By using an industrial workflow, PACCAR was able to view and modify a full-scale truck body design in the Microsoft HoloLens.

 PACCAR was able to turnaround 3D prototyping of new designs at a much quicker rate.
 This ultimately increased sales and improve each product's time to market rate and collaborate around new designs more easily.